FreeTTSFreeTTS

 3. Render the scene.
 Click 'Add to Timeline' below the audio player.

-4. Write narrative bridging text in Single mode and add each to Timeline too.
+4. Write narrative bridging text in Single voice mode and add each to the Timeline too.

-5. Switch to Timeline, reorder clips, set pauses (e.g. 1.5s between scenes), then Merge.
+5. Open the Timeline overlay, reorder clips, set pauses (e.g. 1.5s between scenes), then Merge.

 6. Download the single merged MP3.